MikhailFedulov/31257_G3/Assessment 1.md

    <td>
 <ol>

-<li>The system displays an error dialogue stating that ‘The value entered is not valid.
+<li>The system displays an error dialog box stating that ‘The value entered is not valid.
 Please enter a valid figure.’, and the new threshold value text field is cleared.

 <li>The System Admin acknowledges the error.